ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`

 *Please note!
 The commands given in this wiki are examples and they assume that you make sure that the input and output files are where they should be.*
-*Some times you may have to copy files to your current directory or expand the example commands to include correct/full paths!*
+*Sometimes you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

 Data for the exercises is located in the folder `/mnt/lectures/biol258/Day07/B2`.